Amyotrophic Lateral Sclerosis (ALS)

-Intense research is being conducted in many areas related to ALS, from basic science seeking the roots of the disease, to therapy development to find effective treatments.
+Intense research is being conducted in many areas related to ALS, from basic science seeking the roots of the disease to therapy development to find effective treatments.

-Since inception, MDA has dedicated over $344 million to ALS research and health care services.
-In the past five years alone, MDA has spent over $46 million toward ALS research.
+Since its inception, MDA has dedicated more than $165 million to ALS research.
+In the past five years alone, MDA has spent more than $20 million toward ALS research.

-Research into familial (running in families) forms of the disease also may have relevance for sporadic (nonfamilial) forms, as all ALS cases — regardless of the form — may present and develop along similar lines.
+Research into familial (running in families) forms of the disease also may have relevance for sporadic (nonfamilial) forms, as all ALS cases, regardless of the form, may present and develop along similar lines.

 Many other medications and treatments are being tested for potential benefits in ALS.
 See Clinical Trials for details.

 This section offers an overview and links to more information about ALS research targets and strategies, and research administration in ALS.

 Additionally, there are many strategies currently in the pipeline for ALS drug development.

 Read about the ALS research MDA has recently funded and also check out recent news about research.